snapenv/snap-backend-template/CONTRIBUTING.md

 - Run `poetry add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `poetry.lock`.
 Add `--group test` or `--group dev` to install a CI or development dependency, respectively.
 - Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.
 - Run `poe docs`, `poe lint` and `ENVIRONMENT=dev poe test` before any commit, or your git push can fail. `poe docs` generate any new documentation for changes/additions in the python modules.
-- Run `cz --name cz_gitmoji commit` to commit files using conventional commits with emojis.
+- Run `cz --name cz_gitmoji commit` so commit files using conventional commits with emojis.
-- Run `cz --name cz_gitmoji bump --changelog` to bump the package's version, update the `CHANGELOG.md`, and create a git tag.
+- Run `cz bump` to bump the app's version, update the `CHANGELOG.md`, and create a git tag.
 - Run `git push --tags` to push the new tag to github.

 </details>